sindresorhus/Gifski/Stuff/QuickAction/How To Create a Quick Action Shortcut.md

 This is a step-by-step guide on how to create a Quick Action shortcut in the Shortcuts app to convert videos to GIFs using Gifski.

-In the end you'll have a quick action that let's you quick convert videos to GIFs like this:
+In the end you'll have a quick action that lets you quickly convert videos to GIFs like this:

 <img src="Usage-Example.jpg" width="720" height="450">